LukeMS/keltor/rst/index.rst

 Song of the Elves
 ******************

-The summer of 211 MLE saw the Inner Sea become a battleground between the Kingdom of Mostor and the Silk Web Kingdom, a.k.a. the Soltor elves.
+The summer of 211 MLE saw the `Inner Sea`_ become a battleground between the Kingdom of `Mostor`_ and the Silk Web Kingdom, a.k.a. the Soltor elves.
 This war began with expansionist elements of House Canitus landing on Soltor late in 210 MLE with the intent of establishing a settlement.
 The elves living there were, and still are, a rather xenophobic lot and did not take kindly to the intrusion.
 When their warnings to leave were not heeded the elves killed every inhabitant of the new village and burned it to the ground.
 So began a conflict that would quickly escalate over the next few months taking hundreds of lives and disrupting a significant portion of trade in the Narrow Sea.

 Understanding the enemy is paramount but it was very difficult for human to understand elf.
 Elves see centuries as humans see decades.
 Their long memory took the vast majority of elves to Soltor in the early part of the Savage Time.
 There they remain to this day, sequestered away from the rest of the world and determined not to allow non-elf settlement of Soltor.
 The one exception being a tribe of halflings that have some claim to Soltor.
 The elves keep secret what is held in their memory.
 So, the humans had little to no understanding of their elven neighbors or elven motives.
 This led to war.

 House Canitus retaliated against the elves and the elves went on the offensive.
 The combat steadily escalated over the next year.
-While there was considerable bloodshed resulting from the clash between naval forces of Mostor and the Silk Web, it was the economic impact that would draw imperial attention.
-Trade in the southern section of the Inner Sea slowed as the elves began to attack all human vessels indiscriminately.
+While there was considerable bloodshed resulting from the clash between naval forces of `Mostor`_ and the Silk Web, it was the economic impact that would draw imperial attention.
+Trade in the southern section of the `Inner Sea`_ slowed as the elves began to attack all human vessels indiscriminately.
 Basically, any human ship coming within fifty miles of the Soltor coastline was in danger of being attacked.
-By making use of Keltor's elven tribes to liaise, House Kalistic made contact with Soltor and directly negotiated the Treaty of Song to restore peace to the region.
+By making use of `Keltor`_'s elven tribes to liaise, House Kalistic made contact with Soltor and directly negotiated the Treaty of Song to restore peace to the region.

 The treaty is verbose, the main thing that it does is provide trade routes that open Soltor to the rest of the world.
-The city of Mischihoon being established as a direct result.
-Another main point is that anyone making landfall outside of Mischihoon is subject to elven law which will classify such parties as invaders.
+The city of `Mischihoon`_ being established as a direct result.
+Another main point is that anyone making landfall outside of `Mischihoon`_ is subject to elven law which will classify such parties as invaders.
 Under elven law invaders can be repulsed by any means necessary.

 Establishing the Spice Road